-1. Substitute low-fat frozen yogurt for premium ice cream for added nutrition
+1. Substitute low-fat frozen yogurt for premium ice cream for added nutrition and fewer calories.

 2. Whip up a quick batch of smoothies for a nourishing family breakfast or snack using any fresh or frozen fruit, plain low-fat yogurt, 100% fruit juice, and ice.

 3. Read the label and find healthy, low-calorie portable yogurt smoothies for meals on the go.

 Recipe idea: Dazzle your friends and family with a beautiful, low-calorie parfait made by layering fresh fruit, low-fat vanilla yogurt, and granola for a quick meal, snack or dessert.